methylithium/methylithium/README.md

 - 👋 Hi, I’m @methylithium
 - 👀 I’m interested in bioinformatics
-- 🌱 I’m currently learning python, C and C++
+- 🌱 I’m currently learning python, C and Rust
 - 💞️ I’m looking to collaborate on bioinformatics
 - 📫 How to reach me linktr.ee/methylithium